pielgrzym/Givotal/README.md

 Givotal
 =======

 Integrate git and pivotal.

-Givotal uses a simple python command to fetch and parse pivotal api xml.
-All pivotal data is being cached in git local orphaned branch (a branch disconnected from project history).
+Features:
+* fast pivotal data fetching using simple python script (purr.py)
+* caching pivotal data using git orphaned branch - using plain files - fetching data using git mechanisms
+* hacker-friendly - written mostly in bash/python - easy to extend and customize
+* color output - yay!

 Installation
 ------------

-Clone the repository and put it in your $PATH (either by placing repo inside $PATH or prepending repository path like below):
+Clone the repository and put it in your `$PATH` (either by placing repo inside `$PATH` or prepending repository path like below):

     export PATH=/givotal/path/to/repo:$PATH